Building Orakuru node from source

 $ cd crystal-ball

 This will download sources into crystal-ball directory.
 You can build latest sources, but we recommend building latest stable tag.
-You can see the latest tag here. v0.2.6 is the latest tag at the moment of writing:
+You can see the latest tag herearrow-up-right. v0.2.6 is the latest tag at the moment of writing:

 $ git checkout v0.2.6